gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Get-AIPFileStatus.md

 ```

 ## DESCRIPTION
-The **Get-AIPFileStatus** cmdlet returns the Azure Information Protection status of a specified file or of files in a specified folder.
-This status consists of the protection status (whether the file has Rights Management protection, and if relevant, the Rights Management template information) and the label status (whether the file is labeled, and if so, the label information).
+The **Get-AIPFileStatus** cmdlet returns the Azure Information Protection status of a specified file or all files in a specified path.
+This status includes whether the file has a label, and if it does, the label name, who applied it, how it was applied, and when.
+In addition, the status includes whether the file is protected by Rights Management, and it is, what Rights Management template was used to apply this protection.

 Note: This cmdlet is currently installed as part of the preview version of the Azure Information Protection client, and not the RMS Protection tool.